duttashi/visualizer/README.md

 # visualization
-My experiments in data visualizations using R
+## My experiments in data visualizations using R

+### All the experiments are conducted in the `developer` branch and final results are merged into the `master` branch